the Difference between plush, medium, and firm mattresses

-If you currently suffering from neck or back pain, make note of when you’re experiencing the pain the most.
+If you are currently suffering from neck or back pain, make note of when you’re experiencing the pain the most.
 Is your pain worse at night or in the morning?
 If your pain is worse when you wake up, your mattress is likely the cause.
 Getting a new mattress with the proper support and comfort for your body will greatly alleviate this for you.
 Certain mattress features can provide relief and additional support depending on where your pain is.

 If you are suffering from lower back pain, it is recommended that you find a mattress that provides solid support, with just enough cushion.
 This is usually found in a medium or medium-firm mattress.

 If you are suffering from shoulder or hip pain, find a mattress that provides a happy combination of comfort layers and support features.
-Look for a plush, medium or medium-soft mattress to help provide pressure relief.
+Look for a plush, medium, or medium-soft mattress to help provide pressure relief.

-If you are suffering from restless leg syndrome, nighttime heartburn or GERD, you may want to look into an adjustable mattress base in addition to a new mattress.
+If you are suffering from restless leg syndrome, nighttime heartburn, or GERD, you may want to look into an adjustable mattress base in addition to a new mattress.
 Sleeping on an incline helps to alleviate these nasty pains.

-As always we recommend you consult a physician if you have any further issues or questions concerning choosing a mattress and your health.
+As always, we recommend you consult a physician if you have any further issues or questions concerning choosing a mattress and your health.

 What mattress do you feel most comfortable on?

 This question may seem like a very obvious one to consider when choosing a mattress, but it’s more complicated than you think.
-Most people go years before getting a new mattress, and during this time your body will inevitably change with age.
-For this reason it’s important to test mattresses in a store to find one that fits your unique needs.
+Most people go years before getting a new mattress, and during this time, your body will inevitably change with age.
+For this reason, it’s important to test mattresses in a store to find one that fits your unique needs.
 This can save you time and hassle in the long run.